-Chelsea Women v Vllaznia Femra
+Kerr gets four as Chelsea put eight past Vllaznia

 Post update

+Megi Doçi (Vllaznia Femra) wins a free kick in the attacking half.

 Corner, Chelsea Women.
-Conceded by Aleksandra Popovic.
+Conceded by Luçije Gjini.

 Goal!

 Goal!
-Chelsea Women 1, Vllaznia Femra 0.
-Sam Kerr (Chelsea Women) left footed shot from the centre of the box to the high centre of the goal.
-Assisted by Pernille Harder.
+Chelsea Women 7, Vllaznia Femra 0.
+Katerina Svitková (Chelsea Women) header from the centre of the box to the top left corner.
+Assisted by Alsu Abdullina with a cross.